 Baby Trend’s Sit N Stand Inline Double Stroller travel system is a great choice for parents with twins or kids close in age.
 Designed to have the youngest child ride up front, the rear seat can be removed, giving your older kiddo the option to sit on the bench seat or stand on the back platform.
 Parents of two kids will especially appreciate the one-hand seat release and one-hand fold, as well as the large storage basket.
 Note that the system is sold with one infant car seat, but a second one can easily be purchased.

-Best travel system for kids far in age
+Best travel system for kids far apart in age

 The Bump Ultimate Stroller Guide: